 • Placement Assessment (Math)

-Math assessment is not needed if you have completed one year of Algebra in high school or college with a C or higher.
+Math assessment is not required if you have completed one year of Algebra in high school or college with a C or higher.
 When applying for an apprenticeship program, provide a copy of your unofficial transcript with your application for proof.

-If you need the math placement assessment:
+If you need the math placement assessment, email placement@chemeketa.edu and request the test for Apprenticeship.

 Other questions or concerns?
 Contact apprenticeship@chemeketa.edu